jcont12/ProgrammingNotes/Langs & Frameworks/Javascript/Advanced_concepts_course.md

 **Why can't I just get my promise to return so it can give a value to a variable that I am using??**
 **tldr- a variable's value can't rely on asynchronous code... the variable MUST have a default value that THEN gets updated by the asynchronous code**.
 The key reason why you made them is because you didn't know about javascript run-time environment's "infrastructure": a call stack, an event loop that checks for the call stack to be empty, and a callback queue that will only be run (in order) as the call stack becomes empty EDIT: a JOB QUEUE separate from the CALLBACK QUEUE that has higher priority (as of ES6).
 Javascript, being single-threaded, will run through all of your code, place asynchronous code in a callback queue, and continue running through your code.
 It is ONLY after its done running your code (when it has finished going through its call stack) that the event loop will realize its empty and will fetch the next code that was placed on the callback queue.
 So before asynchronous code gets run, your call stack must be allowed to run successfully.
 Making a variable's value rely on asynchronous code will not work as the value will never be set.

+**Can I handle different Promise results (Failed results) in different blocks (ie one failure within then with a Promise.reject and another in catch)?**
+NEED REVISION -> The idea is good, but that is not necessarily the way it should be implemented.
+If a then has a catch block after it, whatever is thrown by the then's Promise.reject *will be caught in the catch block*, and therefore the Promise expects you to handle it.
+If you don't handle it there (because your catch block is expecting an error for example and the promise.reject contains an object and not an error), then the error is NOT actually handled.
+You want to make sure you have the option of returning the Promise.reject object if you also have a catch block, then make sure that within the catch block you *also* return Promise.reject!